jameshughes89/cs102/src/site/topics/trees/binary-search-trees.rst

 **Case 3**

 * The minimum is an interior node, this means that

     * The node has no left subtree --- otherwise the node would not contain the minimum value since the minimum **must** be the leftmost node
     * A right subtree exists
-    * Therefore, remove the node and make the node's right subtree's root replace it
+    * Therefore, replace it with the node's right subtree's root

         * The node being removed's parent's left child will become the node being removed's right child

 * The ordering is preserved in the same way as case 1

     * Nothing is to the left of the node
     * Everything to the right of the node to be removed is larger than the value in the node
     * The right subtree is a binary search tree (by definition)
     * Therefore, if the right subtree replaces the node being removed, the binary search tree's order will be maintained

 **All the Cases are the Same?**

-* You may have noticed that the rules for each case are actually the same
+* One may have noticed that the rules for each case are actually the same
-* Replace the node with the right subtree
+* Replace the node with the right subtree's root
-* This is perhaps more obvious for cases 1 and 3, however, if one considers that a leaf node's right subtree is ``null``, all three cases can follow the same strategy
+* This is perhaps more obvious for cases 1 and 3

-    * For all we know, if we have case 1, the right subtree may in fact be ``null``
-    * Either way, replacing the node with the right subtree works
+    * Consider that a leaf node's right subtree is ``null``